 Update, enforce environmental policies

-Environmental policies must be updated and better enforced, with a particular focus on a significant reduction of carbon dioxide emitted by vehicle traffic and industry.
+Environmental policies are to be redefined and enforced, with a particular focus on a significant reduction of carbon dioxide emitted by vehicles and industry.
 The challenges arising from Austria’s geographic position as a transit country can only be addressed by improving cargo-rail infrastructure, which implies the need for coherent modal shift policies and substantial investment in rail infrastructure.
-This would be best combined with policies facilitating research and production of more green technologies.
+This would be best combined with policies facilitating research into and production of greener technologies.

-The European dimension of these reforms is evident in all policy areas.
-A migration policy is only feasible if coordinated within the European Union, while any reform of the educational system must draw on lessons provided by other, significantly more successful European education systems.
+The European dimension of these reforms is evident in all policy areas – reforms the ÖVP-FPÖ government did not dare to begin with.
+A migration policy is only feasible if coordinated at the level of the European Union, while any reform of the educational system must draw on lessons provided by other, significantly more successful, European education systems.
 Austria has to deal with the consequences of integration into the European Union, including weakened national sovereignty.
-It could accept integration into the European Union with all its consequences and try to advance its own national interest within the European political framework.
-Alternatively, it could follow the example of the so-called Visegrád countries and torpedo the common European interest.
+Austria could accept integration into the European Union with all its consequences and try to advance its own national interest within the European political framework.
+Alternatively, it could follow the example of the so-called Visegrád countries and torpedo common European interests.
 The second option not only implies slowing down European integration efforts, but excluding the country from the current construction of a “core European Union,” with all the detrimental effects of such an exclusion on the Austrian economy (and society) at large.